 Planning Process

-The Land Use Plan is expected to be completed over a 12-month timeframe, beginning in February 2025.
+The Land Use Plan is expected to be completed over a 12-month timeframe, beginning in April 2025.
 The major tasks include conducting background research, receiving feedback from the public, and developing a new plan to guide land use and development decisions.
 The process is outlined below.

 Major Project Steps